How UPS Trucks Saved Millions of Dollars By Eliminating Left Turns

 A recycled story, but still fun.

-MythBusters were there 7 years ago (Score:2)
+MythBusters were there 7 years ago (Score:5, Interesting)

 Do drivers get dinged for unauthorized lefts?
 (Score:2)